-A Need For Expansion:
+A Need For Expansion

-With the hope of new economic opportunities and freedoms, a German-based organization, known as the Adelsverein, eventually caught wind of this territory and initiated mass-immigration.
+With the hope of new economic opportunities and freedoms, a German-based organization, known as the Adelsverein, eventually caught wind of this territory and initiated mass immigration.
 By the thousands, German and Prussian immigrants were finding their way to Texas, and hundreds of them quickly made their homes in Hill Country towns – including New Braunfels and Fredericksburg.
 The raw land in Boerne was purchased, made into individual lots, and put up for sale before there were any settlers.

-Growth in Boerne:
+Growth in Boerne

-The initial growth in Boerne was slow, but it became known for being a retreat with its health restorative properties and beautiful scenery.
+The initial growth in Boerne was slow, but it became known for being a retreat with its healthy restorative properties and beautiful scenery.
 It was also in close proximity to an established Native-American trade route known as the Camino Veijo Trail.
 This route ran adjacently to Boerne, making it easy to access, and therefore improving Boerne’s exposure and status.

 - The seeds of the first small settlement in future Kendall County were planted in 1847 when Nicholas Zink put down roots on the Guadalupe River 13 miles north of the location of present-day Boerne.
 This was five years before the town of Boerne was platted.

 - Not long before Boerne was platted, another small settlement was located to the northwest and adjacent to the future Boerne.
 Local traditions state that it was named Tusculum.
-However there are no conclusive facts to support the name.
+However, there are no conclusive facts to support the name.

 - In 1894, a book was written by San Antonio’s Paul Adolph Weber and published in German.
 This book actually compared the customs of Dr. Ferdinand Ludwig Herff to the habits of Roman nobility who traveled in the heat of the summer to a hilly Italian region named Tusculum.
-Beginning in the 1850's, Dr. Herff would leave San Antonio and also travel in the heat to the hills of Boerne where he would spend the summers and give medical care to the community.
+Beginning in the 1850s, Dr. Herff would leave San Antonio and also travel in the heat to the hills of Boerne where he would spend the summers and give medical care to the community.